jonathan-odonnell/milestone-project-4/testing.md

 # Navigation Bar

-1. Load up the home page on a desktop and verify that the standard menu with the links on the right hand side of the screen appears and looks good.
+1. Load up the home page on a desktop and verify that the standard menu with the links in the center of the screen appears and looks good.

     - Outcome: Pass